biofer76/devops-tools/README.md

-# devops-tools
+# DevOps Tools
-A set of  utilities to install and configure linux based systems
+A set of utilities to install and configure Linux based systems.